 Mountain biking is about precision and control and calculated risk—but it’s also about mayhem, letting it all hang out and just going for it.
 For all those riders for whom going fast is never fast enough, we introduce the Mayhem.
 This badboy is the sibling to our Rollik, and with the Mayhem’s launch we are expanding the Spot vision of giving riders lots of wheel size options.
-The Mayhem 29 is a full-carbon full-squish rig that features Spot’s patented Living Link™ suspension, 130mm of travel front and rear, and 29er wheels for fast rolling both up and down.
-We also offer the Mayhem in a 27.5+ size for those who want more cushion for the pushin'.
-Overall, both Mayhems offer some elegant engineering solutions that meet the needs of modern riders.
+The Mayhem 29 is a full-carbon full-squish rig that features Spot’s patented Living Link™ suspension, 130mm of rear travel and 140mm up front, and 29er wheels for fast rolling both up and down.
+We also offer the Mayhem in a 27.5+ build for those who want more rubber on the dirt.
+Same frame for both.
+Overall, both Mayhem builds offer some elegant engineering solutions that meet the needs of modern riders.

 Created by Avid founder Wayne Lumpkin, with expertise from Maverick designer Andy Emanuel, Living Link™ takes an engineering solution used in high-performance motorsports—the leaf spring—and applies it to bicycles.
 The Living Link™ carbon composite leaf spring eliminates the most maintenance-intensive cartridge bearings and is manufactured with the same precision forming as ballistic military helmets.
 Yeah, it’s strong enough for whatever mayhem you can throw at it.
 We tested it to three million flex cycles without failure—comparable to 12 years of daily riding.